-REASONS TO RESEARCH PUBLIC HEALTH AT THE UNIVERSITY OF ADELAIDE
+TOP 3 REASONS TO RESEARCH PUBLIC HEALTH AT THE UNIVERSITY OF ADELAIDE

-We have demonstrated a strong track record in preventing disease and promoting health and having a genuine influence on health policies and practices.
+Strong track record in preventing disease and promoting health, and a genuine influence on health policies and practices

-The school consistently produces specialist leaders and world-leading researchers making discoveries in diverse fields of health care.
+Consistently produces specialist leaders and world-leading researchers making discoveries in diverse fields of health care

-Researchers work closely with industry, government and non-government organisations to ensure that research and community engagement remain focused on real world problems.

-Through our engagement as a community of leading scientists, educators and students, the School of Public Health aims to advance innovative ideas to change individual behaviours, public policies, and health care practices.
+Researchers work closely with industry, government and non-government organisations to ensure research and community engagement remain focused on real world problems Through our engagement as a community of leading scientists, educators and students, the School of Public Health aims to advance innovative ideas to change individual behaviours, public policies, and health care practices.
 We are recognised locally, nationally and internationally for our research.